NCVotes/results-ingestor/README.md

 Table: contest_county

 Columns: same as contest_precinct without precinct

-It is aggreated from precinct results by the following code

 The county-level result table is aggregated from the precinct result table with the following code
 ```